ywang760/hatb2024-spinder/README.md

-# Spinder: a dating simulator with habitants across space
+# Spinder: a dating simulator with inhabitants across space

 A [Hack@Brown](https://hackatbrown.org/) 2024 project by four junior students at Brown University.